Guido Calabresi: Federal judicial service

 On February 9, 1994, President Bill Clinton nominated Calabresi as a United States Circuit Judge of the United States Court of Appeals for the Second Circuit vacated by Judge Thomas Joseph Meskill.
 He was confirmed by the United States Senate on July 18, 1994.
 He received his commission on July 21, 1994 and entered duty on September 16, 1994.
 Calabresi assumed senior status on July 21, 2009.

-President Clinton is a 1973 graduate of the Yale Law School, although he never had Calabresi as a professor.

 Awards and honors

 In 1985, Guido was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 In 1992, Princeton University awarded him an honorary Doctorate of Laws.

 In 2006, Yale created the Guido Calabresi Professorship of Law, with Kenji Yoshino serving as the inaugural professor of the endowed chair.
 Daniel Markovits is the current holder of the chair.

 Calabresi is an Honorary Editor of the University of Bologna Law Review, a general student-edited law journal published by the Department of Legal Studies of the University of Bologna.

 Calabresi is the author of four books and over 100 articles on law and related subjects.